octavio-infosec/my_scripts/Linux/Edit_files.md

 # Useful shell commands to manipulate files in Linux.

+Encode file line-by-line:

+`
+for var in $(cat credential.txt); do echo -n $var | base64;done `

-Join usernames.txt and password.txt files with a ":" placed in between each credential:
+Join usernames.txt and password.txt files with a ":" placed in between each credential.
+Then encode each entry line-by-line:

 `
 for var in $(paste -d " " usernames.txt passwords.txt | tr -s " " | cut -d " " -f 1,2 --output-delimiter=':'); do echo -n $var | base64;done